 Jumping before you are pushed

 There is one tip which applies to all redundancy pay negotiations, whether you have a decent legal case or not.
 If you are 100% sure that you are going to be made redundant, then there is the option is to offer to resign voluntarily first – this would be done on the basis that your employer pays you a sum of money which recognises the amount of time and effort saved by short circuiting the redundancy process.
-For example you might save them a month of HR and management time, so you could ask for a month’s salary plus say another month to take into account their time and effort you have saved them.
-It’s attractive option from the employer’s point of view too as they won’t have to carry out any kind of fair process or give you a right of appeal or anything.
+For example, you might save them a month of HR and management time, so you could ask for a month’s salary plus say another month to take into account their time and effort you have saved them.
+It’s attractive option from the employer’s point of view too as they won’t have to carry out any kind of fair process or give you a right of appeal.